-The university provides a variety of drug- and alcohol-abuse education programs

-UGS 1010.
-Your Path to a Successful Start-All students at the UAC take this course in their freshman year.
+The university provides a variety of drug- and alcohol-abuse education programs ful Start-All students at the UAC take this course in their freshman year.
 The class is designed as a continuation of UAC orientation.
 As such, important topics can be covered in greater detail.
 Alcohol and drug use and abuse is covered during a class on student wellness.